Write Your Final Year Project And Score an "A" Call🤙🏾 08145800861

 The Theoretical Framework of the ESUT Aggregate

-The ESUT admission model typically operates on a 70:30 ratio, where the JAMB score carries the highest weight, supplemented by "Points" derived from O'Level (WAEC/NECO) results.
-A distinctive feature of the ESUT system is the "Sincerity Bonus"—a weighted advantage given to candidates who achieve their results in a single sitting.
+The ESUT admission model operates on a 70:30 ratio, where the JAMB score carries the highest weight, supplemented by "Points" derived from O'Level (WAEC/NECO/NABTEB) results.
+A distinctive feature of the ESUT system is the single-sitting bonus—a weighted advantage given to candidates who achieve their results without combining two different exam slips.

 Core Components of the Formula

-The calculation is generally divided into three distinct segments:
+The calculation is divided into three distinct segments:

 Step-by-Step Calculation Methodology

-While ESUT does not always publish a static formula, the most consistent academic model utilized by the university's admission board follows this logical progression:
+The institutional screening model utilized by the university's admission board follows this logical mathematical progression:

 1. Quantifying O'Level Performance